lfglabs/farcaster-indexer/README.md

 This software indexes [Farcaster](https://farcaster.xyz) data into a Supabase database.
 The primary purpose of the database is to serve [Farcaster News](https://www.farcasternews.xyz).

-We open up read-only access to the database to the public with the hope of accelerating permissionless innovation on Farcaster Protocol by making it easy to start a new project.
-We don't provide SLA and strongly encourage you to run your own indexer and database once your project takes off.
+We are opening up read-only access to the database to the public with the hope of accelerating permissionless innovation on Farcaster Protocol by making it easy to start a new project.
+We don't provide an SLA and strongly encourage you to run your own indexer and database once your project takes off.

 ## Accessing our database